rloucks/Visitor-Log/README.md

 **Workflow steps:**

 1. **Webhook** — receives POST from the kiosk at `/webhook/visitor-checkin`
-2. **Post to Channel** — posts arrival message to `#front-desk` (or whichever channel you configure)
+2. **Post to Channel** — posts arrival message to `#front-desk`
-3. **Log to Calendar** — creates a 30-minute Google Calendar event (optional — delete this node to skip)
+3. **Log to Calendar** — creates a 30-minute Google Calendar event *(optional — delete node to skip)*
 4. **Has Host Slack ID?** — branches on whether `hostSlackId` is present
-5. **DM the Host** — sends a direct Slack message to the host if their Slack ID is known
+5. **DM the Host** — sends a direct Slack message if the host Slack ID is known
 6. **Respond OK** — returns `{ "success": true }` to the kiosk

-**Setup steps after import:**
+**Setup after import:**

 1. Activate the workflow and copy the **Production Webhook URL** from the *Visitor Arrives* node
-2. Paste it into Admin → Integrations → n8n Webhook URL
+2. Paste it into Admin → Integrations → n8n Webhook URL → Save
+3. Click **Test n8n Connection** to confirm it's working
-3. Connect your Slack credential on the *Post to Channel* and *DM the Host* nodes
+4. Connect your Slack credential on the *Post to Channel* and *DM the Host* nodes
-4. Update `#front-desk` in *Post to Channel* to your actual channel name
+5. Update `#front-desk` in *Post to Channel* to your actual channel
-5. Connect your Google Calendar credential on the *Log to Calendar* node (or delete the node)
+6. Connect Google Calendar credential on *Log to Calendar* (or delete the node)
-6. Add each employee's Slack User ID in Admin → Employees
+7. Add each employee's Slack User ID under Admin → Employees

 ---